- Guide Map

 Restrooms and telephones are located to the left of the entrance to the Backlot Tour.

-There are no characters associated with this attraction, however recently there have been appearances by Power Rangers and Kim Possible in the area.
+There are no characters associated with this attraction.
 Check your daily Times Guide for times and locations of other Character Meet and Greet opportunities throughout Disney's Hollywood Studios.

 Studio Catering Co., a counter service restaurant that features grilled chicken, pulled pork sandwiches, and snacks is a short walk from the Backlot Tour.